 Some positions on the team are more important than others.
 For example, a campaign manager is usually the most important person in charge of the campaign.
 They must make sure that everything is done on time and to plan.

 The lack of a campaign manager can be a recipe for disaster.
-A well-run campaign needs to have meticulous organization, strategy, and execution.
+A well-run campaign needs a combination of organization, strategy, and execution.
 Without the right person in charge, even well-spoken candidates might find themselves in trouble.

 Tip: In almost no circumstance should a political candidate act as their own campaign manager.